pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 all species except: Ahu-Ami, Ahu-Pve, Ami-Pve, Ahu-Pda, Pda-Pve.
 When looking at the average pairwise significance from radii 7 and 8, 8 performs better than 7.
-19 and 20 follow close behind, with these radii not being able to discriminate between Ahu and Pda, but there average pairwise significance is still better than a radii of 8.
+19 and 20 follow close behind, with these radii not being able to discriminate between Ahu and Pda, but their average pairwise significance is still better than a radii of 8.
 So we cannot differentiate the Acroporas and the *Pocillopora verrucosa* with radii of 7 and 8, and we add *Pocillopora damicornis* to that list when we